cobang/Traffic-Sign-Classifier/writeup_template.md

 To train the model, I used TensorFlow AdamOptimizer with learning rate 0.001, 20 Epoch , 128 batch size

 It is bacisly LenNet architecture.
-This model has.....
 I added two 1x1 convolution layers and dropouts.

 My final model results were:
 * training set accuracy of %99.7